- What is an ASIN on Amazon?

 Where can I get an Amazon ASIN?

-If you are an Amazon private label seller, you receive a new Amazon ASIN as soon as your product listing is approved to sell on Amazon.
+If you are an Amazon private label seller, you receive an Amazon ASIN as soon as your product is approved to sell on Amazon.
 You can find your Amazon ASIN on your product page (like I demonstrated above), or you can even check your Inventory page on Amazon Seller Central.
 It will be in its own column.

 If you sell products that weren’t your own creation, then your products will use the ASIN assigned to that product.
 That ASIN is shared with every seller of the product.